Naomi Wilson (Courtesy IA Dept. of Public Safety)

 Paula Oberbroeckling (Courtesy Susan Taylor Chehak)

 • Paula Jean Oberbroeckling, 18, disappears after leaving her 116 10th St. NW Cedar Rapids residence in the early morning hours on Saturday, July 11, 1970.
 Her remains, though not immediately identifiable due to decomposition, are found Nov.
 29, 1970.
-According to the What Happened to Paula website, the Cedar Rapids police chief had the opinion that Wendell Beets was wholly aware of what happened to Paula Oberbroeckling and his (Beets’) sister’s role Paula’s murder.
+According to the What Happened to Paula website, the Cedar Rapids police chief had the opinion that Wendell Beets was wholly aware of what happened to Paula Oberbroeckling and his (Beets’) sister’s role in Paula’s murder.

 • In 1978, Naomi Wilson and her husband Bennie Wilson are divorced, and Naomi begins dating Colbert L. “Billy” Beets.